 For more information or to RSVP, email Rebecca.
 Location and additional details will be provided upon registering.

 Join Greenbelt Naturalist, Don Boucher, for a morning nature walk at Bald Hill Farm.
 Discover the fascinating flora and fauna along the trails, including mid-summer wildflowers, butterflies, birds, and reptiles.
 Get up-close and personal with critters along the trail with provided hand lenses.
-We’ll also keep an eye out for endangered plant and bird species that this conservation area helps to protect.
+We’ll also keep an eye out for threatened and endangered species that this conservation area helps to protect.
 This is a free, family-friendly walk.
+No RSVP is necessary.

 Don Boucher is a renowned and passionate Naturalist and dedicated Greenbelt Land Trust volunteer.
 He, along with Lisa Millbank, promote the understanding and appreciation of local nature through their Neighborhood Naturalist program.

 Meet Don at/return to the trailhead kiosk/bridge at the NW Oak Creek Drive parking lot of the Bald Hill Natural Area.
 You can click the map HERE for trailhead location and directions (http://therighttrail.org/trails/oak-creek-trail).

 The parking lot is small, so please arrive a few minutes early to find a spot.
 Walking or biking encouraged!